 Your registration with DSS and medical documentation submitted in support of a request for accommodation are strictly confidential and are not a part of your academic record.

 We will assist veterans and active duty service members in meeting their service and law school commitments on an individual basis.

-In addition, the University’s can be consulted about benefits, the Yellow Ribbon program, and can also connect students with additional resources.202.994.9570 or firstname.lastname@example.org.
+In addition, the University’s can be consulted about benefits, the Yellow Ribbon program, and can also connect students with additional resources.
+They can be reached at 202.994.9570 or [email protected].